collerek/ormar/docs/migration.md

 # Migration to 0.22.0 - DatabaseConnection

 Version 0.22.0 migrates from the `databases` library to native async SQLAlchemy using ormar's `DatabaseConnection` wrapper.
-This provides better integration with SQLAlchemy's async ecosystem and improved transaction handling.
+This provides better integration with SQLAlchemy's async ecosystem and improved transaction handling and avoid dependency on achived `databases` library.

 ## Breaking Changes